 Read more about our Mathematics master's programme.

-Discover why our students choose the Mathematics master's programmeThis video can not be shown because you did not accept cookies.
-You can leave our website to view this video.
+Discover why our students choose the Mathematics master's programmeThis video cannot be shown because you did not accept cookies.
+Please accept cookies or leave our website to view this video.

 Why study Mathematics at Leiden University?

 - Your study programme can be fine-tuned to your own mathematical interests, both pure and applied.